The 17 Best Gambling Books Money Can Buy in 2019

 By Mike Shackleford

-Gambling is a game that some believe relies on chance while others believe relies on math.
-If you are among those who believe in the power of calculations, to win a hand, then this is the book to go for.
+Gambling is an activity that some think relies on chance while others believe it relies on math.
+If you are among those who believe in the power of calculations and you are not afraid of numbers, you'll love Shackelford's gambling theories.

 Gamblers Fight Back